GSA/idmanagement.gov/_fpki/3_fpki_truststores.md

 This is a high-level overview of trust stores (also called *certificate stores*) and a list of commonly used trust stores and settings.

 ### What is a trust store?
 There are millions of identity certificates issued to people and devices around the world.
-Certificates constantly change as some are revoked and others are issued, far too many for your computer to maintain an up-to-date list.
+Certificates constantly change as some are revoked and others are issued&mdash;far too many for your computer to maintain an up-to-date list.

 Instead, a trust store (a list of **trusted root certificates**) is maintained.
 When you are presented with a person or device certificate from a PIV credential, website, email, or some other digital item, your operating system or application will check to see whether the certificate has a valid path to one of the trusted root certificates in its trust store.